Moss arrived packed very neatly and also had planting instructions. It is growing very well Thank you for your excellent

 Some online sources claim that it has actually "revolutionized" how plants are grown today.
 It is utilized as what experts call a "soil conditioner" in that it multiplies the soil's water-holding and nutrient-retaining capacity.
 It does so by actually increasing cation exchange capacity and capillary forces.
 It is especially helpful when one is planting in sandy soil or working with plants that require a steady or increased amount of moisture to flourish genuinely.
 It can be imperative in other ways, as well.
 For example, it is an essential part of raising mushrooms.
-Online sources indicate that the "fungal mycelium grows in compost" beneath a layer of peat moss.
+Online sources indicate that the "fungal mycelium grows in compost" beneath a layer of moss.
 The mushrooms grow out of this.
 The process is known as casing.

 It consists of a leaf-like structure composed of living green cells with more giant dead clear cells underneath.
 This moss can be distinguished by its somewhat unique branch cluster which stems from the center of the plant.
 It is capable of holding up to 20 times its dry weight.
 Peat Moss has no flowers and bears no fruit.
 With a lack of "true roots," it is easily found on many surfaces such as, but not limited to, rocks, tree bark, and soil.
 This moss is famously known to be an excellent fertilizer and is sought after for its amazing absorbing qualities.
 Needing little direct sunlight makes this moss easy to grow.

 Peat Moss - Sphagnum flexuosum